saferpay/sndbx/texts/psd2.md

     </tr>
     <tr>
       <td class="text-center">One legged CIT transactions</td>
       <td>Generally, we always recommend doing 3D Secure.
 However there are CITs, that do not need SCA.
-Cases are, if one side of the transaction (Merchant|Card Holder) is not part of the EU!
-So if you and/or your customer are outside of the EU, PSD2 does not apply!</strong></td>
+Cases are, if either the card issuer (bank of the card holder), or the Acquirer of the Merchant, are outside the EEA (European Economic Area)!
+However, what is important here for the latter, is, in which country the acquiring contract has been signed.
+For instance: If a swiss merchant signs a contract within germany and a german card holder comes to his shop, PSD2 does indeed apply, even though the merchant is not inside the EEA!
+However the card issuer and the acquirer are!</td>
       <td>N/A</td>
     </tr>
   </tbody>
 </table>

-## <a name="psd2-force"></a> When to force SCA?
+## <a name="psd2-force"></a> When and how to force SCA?

 There are certain Cases, where SCA must be made, with no exception!
 Saferpay offers the option to force SCA during a transaction and you -the merchant- has to make sure, that the transaction (or registration) is covered by SCA in the following cases:

 + <strong>MITs via Card Alias:</strong> If you intend on doing any kind of MIT, like <a href="recurring.html#recurring-alias">Recurring Payments</a>, via an alias, you must force SCA during the registration.
   + <strong>Forcing SCA during a transaction:</strong> When registering a card, during a transaction, be it via the <a href="scd.html#scd-trx">Transaction interface</a> or the <a href="scd.html#scd-pp">Payment Page</a>, you must force a 3D Secure Challanged flow, by also setting the <strong>Authentication.ThreeDsChallenge</strong> parameter to <strong>FORCE</strong>, within the respective Initialization request.
   + <strong>Forcing SCA during a standalone registration:</strong> In some cases, it may be viable to save a card first, but charge it way later down the line.
 However, those transactions are usually MIT, with the card holder not being present!
-Due to that, SCA has to be performed during registration, requiring an <a href="scd.html#scd-check">Online Check with SCA</a>!
+Due to that, SCA has to be performed during registration, requiring a <a href="scd.html#scd-check">Strong Online Check with SCA</a>!
++ <strong>Initial Recurring Transactions:</strong> We highly recommend you also force SCA during an initial transaction, for <a href="recurring.html">Recurring Payments</a>.
+When doing the initial transaction, be it through the <a href="Integration_PP.html">Payment Page</a> or the <a href="Integration_trx.html">Transaction Interface</a>, you should also set the <strong>Authentication.ThreeDsChallenge</strong> parameter to <strong>FORCE</strong>.

  <div class="info">
   <p><strong>Important:</strong> This only applies, if you intend on doing MITs right after the registration!
 However if you plan on using the Alias for CITs with 3DS -and thus SCA- beforehand, or only that, then you do not have to consider this!</p>